andpor/react-native-sqlite-storage/README.md

 #### Step 3.
 Write application JavaScript code using the SQLite plugin

-Add JS application code to use SQLite API in your index.ios.js etc. Here is some sample code.
-For full working example see test/index.ios.callback.js.
-Please note that Promise based API is now supported as well with full examples in the working React Native app under test/index.ios.promise.js
+Add JS application code to use SQLite API in your index.ios.js etc. Here is some sample code:

 ```javascript
 errorCB(err) {